529 Plan FAQs

 - Can I pick the investments for my account?

 You choose the portfolios, but not the individual funds.
 The IRS does not allow a participant to have direct or indirect control over the investments in a 529 account.
 The 529 portfolios are invested in a combination of mutual funds.
 To see a list of the underlying mutual funds that make up each portfolio, visit the plan performance pages.

 - Who are the Fidelity-managed 529 Plan portfolio managers?

-Andrew Dierdorf is a portfolio manager in Fidelity Investments' Global Asset Allocation Division.
-Mr. Dierdorf currently co-manages Fidelity Four-In-One Index Fund, Fidelity Income Replacement FundsSM (retail and Advisor classes), Fidelity's 529 College Savings Plans, Fidelity Global Strategies Fund (retail and Advisor Classes), and Fidelity Freedom Funds.
+Mr. Dierdorf is a portfolio manager in the Asset Allocation Group of Fidelity Management & Research Company (FMRCo), the investment advisor for Fidelity's family of mutual funds.
+Mr. Dierdorf currently co-manages the Fidelity Dynamic Strategies Fund, Fidelity Four-In-One Index Fund, Fidelity Income Replacement Funds, Fidelity-Managed 529 College Savings Plans, and Fidelity Freedom Index Funds.

-Mr. Dierdorf received a bachelor of science degree in statistics from the University of Delaware in 1993.
-He is a Chartered Financial Analyst charter holder, a Fellow of the Society of Actuaries and a member of the American Academy of Actuaries.
+Mr. Dierdorf is a Chartered Financial Analyst charterholder, a Fellow of the Society of Actuaries, and a member of the American Academy of Actuaries.

 Call a college savings representative800-544-2776